U.S. Citizenship and Immigration Services

 Green Card - Family Petitions (I-130)

-This page contains instructions for filing an I-130 with the U.S. Citizenship & Immigration Services office in Frankfurt.
+Through October 31, 2019 this page contains instructions for filing an I-130 with the U.S. Citizenship & Immigration Services office in Frankfurt.

 I-130 Petition For Alien Relative